-The Food and Drug Administration requires all sunscreen to retain its original strength for at least three years.
-Check the sunscreen labels for directions on storing and expiration dates.
+The Food and Drug Administration (FDA) requires all sunscreen to retain its original strength for at least three years.
+Check sunscreen labels for directions on storing and expiration dates.
 Throw away sunscreen if it's expired or more than three years old.

 - Wear sunglasses when outdoors.
 Choose sunglasses with UVA and UVB protection.
 Check the UV rating on the label when buying new glasses.
-Darker lenses are not necessarily better at blocking UV rays.
+Darker lenses don't always mean better UV protection.
 It also helps to wear sunglasses that fit close to your face or have wraparound frames.

-Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.
+Diagnosing sunburn generally includes a physical exam.
+Your health care provider might also ask about your symptoms, current medications, UV exposure and sunburn history.

-If you develop a sunburn or skin reaction after only a short time in the sun, your health care provider might suggest phototesting.
-This is a test where small areas of skin are exposed to measured amounts of UVA and UVB light to try to mimic the problem (phototesting).
-If your skin reacts to the UV light, you're considered sensitive to sunlight (photosensitive).
+If you have sunburn or a skin reaction after only a short time in the sun, your health care provider might suggest phototesting.
+This is a test where small areas of skin are exposed to measured amounts of UVA and UVB light to mimic the problem.
+If your skin reacts to phototesting, you're considered sensitive to sunlight (photosensitive).

 Lifestyle and home remedies

 - Cool the skin.
 Apply to the affected skin a clean towel dampened with cool tap water.
-Or take a cool bath with added baking soda — about 2 ounces (60 grams) per tub.
-Cool the skin several times a day.
+Or take a cool bath with added baking soda — about 2 ounces (60 grams) a tub.
+Cool the skin for about 10 minutes several times a day.

 - Apply a moisturizer, lotion or gel.
 An aloe vera lotion or gel or calamine lotion can be soothing.
 Try cooling the product in the refrigerator before applying.
 Avoid products made with alcohol.

 - Drink extra water for a day.
 This helps prevent dehydration.

 - Leave blisters alone.
 An intact blister can help the skin heal.
 If a blister does break, trim off the dead skin with a clean, small scissors.
 Gently clean the area with mild soap and water.
 Then apply an antibiotic ointment to the wound and cover it with a nonstick bandage.